yackermann/awesome-webauthn/README.md

  ## Other
  - [Adam Powers: WebAuthn Logos](https://github.com/apowers313/webauthn-logos) - An awesome logos by Adam Powers

+## FAQ
+ - What is `FIDO compliant`?
+ `FIDO Compliant` means that implementation has passed FIDO conformance tools, thus can claim that it is conformant with FIDO2 specifications.
+If you want to get access to the conformance tools, you can do it here https://fidoalliance.org/certification/functional-certification/conformance/.
+If you have passed conformance tools, send me a DM or a tweet [@herrjemand](https://twitter.com) with a screenshot of passing the tests.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.